AGOberprieler/Nano-Strainer/README.md

 ### Input

-same as for script "3_INDEX2_KBS.R"
+Same as for script "3_INDEX2_KBS.R"

 ### Execute